-Welcome to Baker College’s new “Spotlight” feature, a series of brief interviews with notable BC faculty and alumni who are making news and reaching new heights in their professional pursuits, as well as conversations with noteworthy current and graduating BC students.
+Welcome to Baker College’s new “Spotlight” feature, a series of brief interviews with notable Baker College faculty and alumni who are making news and reaching new heights in their professional pursuits, as well as conversations with noteworthy current and graduating Baker College students.

 This edition of Spotlight features Alexis (Allie) Graziano, a nursing student at Baker College of Cadillac.
 Allie was recently crowned Miss Michigan for America 2020, also simultaneously earning the competition’s Community Service Award.
 Having earned the state title, Allie will now move on to compete in the national pageant in Las Vegas this August.